TheBlueGreen/Joshua-Bardwell-OpenTX-EdgeTX-Voicepack/README.md

 ## Credits
 - *Joshua Bardwell* - for the voice recordings of course!
 - Scincidae (Me) - slicing/editing raw recordings
-- IDV - matching file names from the converted files to match OpenTX
+- IDV - organizing and matching file names from the converted files to match OpenTX